Home Depot (HD) Received its Third Buy in a Row

-After Nomura and Raymond James gave Home Depot (NYSE: HD) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Brian Nagel maintained a Buy rating on Home Depot today.
-The company’s shares closed last Wednesday at $179.77.
+After Nomura and Raymond James gave Home Depot (NYSE: HD) a Buy rating last month, the company received another Buy, this time from Morgan Stanley.
+Analyst Simeon Gutman maintained a Buy rating on Home Depot today and set a price target of $215.00.
+The company’s shares closed last Thursday at $181.06.

-According to TipRanks.com, Nagel is a 5-star analyst with an average return of 7.7% and a 62.7% success rate.
-Nagel covers the Services sector, focusing on stocks such as Dick’s Sporting Goods, Advance Auto Parts, and Lumber Liquidators.
+According to TipRanks.com, Gutman is a 2-star analyst with an average return of -0.1% and a 47.9% success rate.
+Gutman covers the Services sector, focusing on stocks such as Ollie’s Bargain Outlet Holding, National Vision Holdings, and Floor & Decor Holdings.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Home Depot with a $242.47 average price target, implying a 37.8% upside from current levels.
-In a report issued on March 17, Morgan Stanley also maintained a Buy rating on the stock with a $225.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Home Depot with a $239.94 average price target, implying a 37.1% upside from current levels.
+In a report issued on March 18, RBC Capital also maintained a Buy rating on the stock with a $193.00 price target.

 See today’s analyst top recommended stocks >>